AG7GN/kenwood/README.md

 The `710.sh` script calls `710.py` to talk to the radio.
 It does not start the `710.py` GUI in this case. `710.py` uses the Python serial library to communicate with the radio.

+## CAVEATS

+I know of 2 CAT commands that do not work as they should.

+- REV

+Although an R indicator appears in the actual radio (TM-D710G) display when this is activated from `710.py`, the TX/RX frequencies are not actually swapped.

+- Digital Side

+Changing the side of the radio designated for digital does not work.
+The radio returns the expected ACK when a request to change it is made from `710.py`, but it does not actually move digital from side A to B or vice-versa.
+You must set the digital side using the radio's menu.

 ## Install
 Pick either Easy or Manual Installation.